What is Law?

 An A Level in Law is a sound academic qualification for whatever you choose to do.
 Students have gone on to university to study Law and said how useful they found their A Level studies, but also study Theology, Politics, Zoology, Business Studies, Languages and countless other courses.
 After a Law degree most students intend to become solicitors or barristers but some plan careers in legal journalism or the Civil Service.
 Other students have moved on to careers in banking or business and several have joined the Police.
 Law is a subject that you will find yourself referring back to frequently, whatever you decide to do after Alton.

 Law requires good clear writing skills and an ability to think logically and objectively.
 Most of all we want students who are really enthusiastic and prepared to work hard.
-Consistent effort is much more likely to lead to higher A Level grades than previous success in school exams.
-Law is certainly a subject where you will achieve far more if you are prepared to study hard.

 All students will be expected to provide their own textbook and stationery, computer discs or memory sticks and calculators (where appropriate).
 Any further costs are outlined below: